kathhess/read-later/README.md

 Read Later is designed to simplify the process of saving articles for future reading.
 It uses email as a central collection point, leveraging the Gmail/Google ecosystem for robust automation and cross-platform accessibility.

+## Process Diagram

+A visual representation of the Read Later workflow can be found in [process.pdf](process.pdf).
+This diagram illustrates the complete flow from article collection through processing and organization.

 ## Features

 - **Email-based Collection**: Easy article submission through email